 Other potential side effects of Lipitor:

-In addition to serious muscle and liver problems much research has shown that sexual dysfunction and performance problems, as well as memory loss, personality changes and irritability, may result from taking this medication.
+In addition to serious muscle and liver problems much research has shown that sexual dysfunction and performance problems, as well as personality changes and irritability, may result from taking this medication.

 Other concerns regarding prescription cholesterol lowering drugs: